The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 AM Routine, Every Morning (Consistency = Results!)

-• Look for something sulfate-free and low-foam.
+• Look for something sulfate-free and low-foaming.
 You don’t want to strip your skin.

 • Try a hydrating or milky cleanser if your skin feels dry in the morning.